samus-io/tablab-steps/steps/NUqgcpphKBBnDMaT5UEXzxzHhIauBY5gD5U/en/README.md

 * The application below includes the `X-Powered-By` header in HTTP responses, disclosing the PHP version.
 * The goal here is to modify the `apache.conf` file using the code editor accessed via the `Open Code Editor` button, and remove the `X-Powered-By` header.
-* **It is important to note that, in this case, there is no need to install or enable the `mod_headers` module, as it is already installed and enabled.**
+* **It is important to note that, in this case, there is no need to install or enable the `mod_headers` module, as it is already installed and enabled**.
 * After implementing the changes and redeploying the app, use `curl` to send requests and review the HTTP response headers for manual validation:

   ```bash